TorStava/tex2beam/README.md

     python -m tex2beam.main --source-folder {SOURCE_FOLDER} --target-folder {TARGET_FOLDER} --method "rag"

 NOTE: Be careful if you run this on a large dataset as the conversions can consume a lot of tokens, which will incur costs.

+Available command line options can be viewed in the help output:

+    python -m tex2beam.main --help

+See the code docstrings for more information.

+# Metrics

+To calculate the metrics for a generated presentation against a reference presentation, use the following command:

+    python -m tex2beam.run_metrics --scoring-method {bert, rouge} \\
+        --predictions-file {PREDICTIONS_FILE} \\
+        --reference-file {REFERENCE_FILE} \\
+        --output {OUTPUT_FILE}

+Available command line options can be viewed in the help output:

+    python -m tex2beam.run_metrics --help

+See the code docstrings for more information.